Tackling the challenges of child care across our San Diego County communities

 Children First Collective brings together passionate voices in San Diego’s child care ecosystem; this includes system leaders, child care professionals and early educators, parents, and employers.
 Together, we are creating a local movement across San Diego County, with an urgent mission: to make quality, affordable child care available to every working family that wants and needs it, as well as to ensure that providers and child care workers are compensated, supported, and respected as the professional educators that they are.

-Check out our Parents Bringing Joy!
+And check out our Parents Bringing Joy!
 (PB&J) Fellowship, featuring three parents paid to manage the Children First Collective social media pages, bravely sharing stories and experiences that have too long been silenced.

 Our Focus Areas